KiZINnO/A3-ML/README.md

 ## How to run
  - Run the docker-compose-dev.yaml file to run locally.
  - Then, the model for assignment3 can be accessed on http://localhost:8888
- - You can also directly go to https://st124090.ml.brain.cs.ait.ac.th whcih is running on mlflow server.
+ - You can also directly go to https://st124090.ml.brain.cs.ait.ac.th which is running on mlflow server.